-Being a couple of the most famous capo in the world means having a place in criminal history, but in many cases, it also means having to pay a high price.
+This was the fate of the women who were partners of Sinaloa Cartel leader 'El Chapo' Guzmán: persecution, torture, jail, and even death.
+Being the partner of the world's most famous drug lord means having a place in criminal history, but in many cases, it also means having to pay a high price.

-Before the criminologist formally recognized 10 couples, of which, some had very unfavorable outcomes: they were arrested or are under the watch of the highest spheres of the US police, although there was also a case in which one of his girlfriends was brutally tortured before dying.
+If there is one defining characteristic of Mexico's Joaquin El Chapo Guzman, it is that he is an extremely womanizing man.
+Not for nothing did criminologist Monica Ramirez, who had the opportunity to interview him on several occasions, describe him as a man "addicted to women.
+Before the criminologist, he formally recognized 10 couples, some of which had very unfavorable outcomes: they were arrested or are under the gaze of the highest echelons of the U.S. Police, although there was also a case in which one of his girlfriends was brutally tortured before dying.

 Zulema and 'El Chapo' Guzmán, love between the prison bars that ended in tragedy

-The truth, those who know the subject agree, is that Zulema's love for the capo was never in doubt, despite the fact that their romance lasted while Guzmán Loera was in the same jail and that in the end he used her as a kind of "gift" to other inmates of Puente Grande, the prison from which he fled for the first time on January 19, 2001.
+There are different versions of her death, but the most talked about is that she was murdered by the Zetas Cartel, which at the time was disputing territories with Guzmán Loera, and that is why her body was marked (with the letter Z).
+Those who know the subject agree that Zulema's love for the drug lord was never in doubt, even though their romance lasted as long as Guzmán Loera was in the same prison and that, in the end, he used her as a kind of "gift" for other inmates of Puente Grande, the prison from which he first escaped on January 19, 2001.

 Lucero Sánchez, the 'Chapodiputada'